-TCP: The system will always use TCP as the default transport method.
-UDP: The system will always use UDP as the default transport method.
+TCP: The device will always use TCP as the default transport method.

+UDP: The device will always use UDP as the default transport method.

-TIs: The system will always use TLS as the default transport method.
-For TLS connections a SIP CA-list can be uploaded to the video system.
-If no such CA-list is available on the system then anonymous Diffie Hellman will be used.
+TIs: The device will always use TLS as the default transport method.
+For TLS connections a SIP CA-list can be uploaded to the device.
+If no such CA-list is available on the device then anonymous Diffie Hellman will be used.

-Auto: The system will try to connect using transport protocols in the following order: TLS, TCP, UDP.
+Auto: The device will try to connect using transport protocols in the following order: TLS, TCP, UDP.